DanBot-Hosting/discord-bot/README.md

   - [ ] Nickname changes
 - [x] Add DM functionality
   - [x] Allow specific users to send messages using the bot through DMs
+- [x] Testing channels
+  - [x] Creation of testing channels
+  - [x] Deletion of testing channels
+    - [x] Auto-delete all channels after 24 hours
+  - [x] Adding/removing users from a testing channel
 - [ ] Proxy management
   - [ ] Proxy/unproxying domains
+    - For proxying, use modals
+    - Allow user to provide an optional note
   - [ ] Domain list
   - [ ] Info about a specific proxied domain
     - What server it is attached to, SSL status, etc